-To make sure that your car expenses are eligible for a tax deduction, your travel needs to be specifically for your work.
+To make sure that your ATO car expenses are eligible for tax claim, your travel needs to be specifically for work.
 Some examples of work-related travel include:

-Keep in mind that travel from home to work is generally not claimable, with limited exceptions.
-For example, if:
+Travel from home to work is generally not claimable, with limited exceptions.
+Some exceptions include:

 The exception is if you receive a car allowance rather than being directly reimbursed for your specific car expenses.
 This is because an allowance is treated as taxable income, similar to your salary.
 If you receive an allowance, you can still follow one of the methods above to claim your tax deduction.

-That's it for our guide on the basics of how to claim a tax deduction for your work-related car expenses in Australia.
+That's it for our guide on the basics of how to claim a tax deduction for your ATO car expenses in Australia.
 You can read more on how to keep a compliant vehicle log book.